 A final note: follow through on your requests.
 Make sure to stay on top of homework, medical appointments, extracurricular activities, and school events.
 If your co-parent sees you using your extra time productively, he or she will be more likely to cooperate with you in the future.

 Have questions about your parenting time schedule or child custody agreement?
-Safeguard your future with your children and get in touch to schedule your free consultation with a trusted family law attorney.
+Safeguard your future with your children and get in touch to schedule your initial consultation with a trusted family law attorney.
 Call us at 888-888-0919 or click the button below.